wsong02/Rocket-League/index.md

 The world of rocket league mechanics are endless, and to this day people are still discovering new ways of playing the game that constantly up the level of gameplay.
 No many how many hours you put into the game, there is always something that you can learn to do.

 ### Driving and Jumping
 The car in rocket league operates almost the same way as the car in real life.
 You can drive forwards, turn, or drive backwards; then you can also **jump**, which sends your car up into the air above everyone else.
-Other players watch you in awe while you look down upon them like as if they were peasants.
+Other players watch you in awe while you look down upon them as if they were peasants.

 Not only that, but you can ***double jump*** to go even higher!
 This is extremely important because sometimes to save or score the ball going for top bins you need that extra bit of height, and this second jump gets you there.